 There are a number of sites allocated within the draft local plan strategy and sites document in the east of the borough, including the site at Wisley Airfield.
 This area is seen as one which could support growth to meet Guildford's objectively assessed housing need (OAN) which has been identified as 693 dwellings per annum.
 Guildford are looking to meet the full OAN with their draft local plan and we are supportive of this positive planning approach.
 However, the inclusion of a SANG which cannot deliver the level of development which the Local Plan identifies for, could severely hamper the meeting of these needs.
-We would suggest that Guildford consider alternatives to Effingham Noted No action.
-Common given the problems with delivering this satisfactorily.
+We would suggest that Guildford consider alternatives to Effingham Common given the problems with delivering this satisfactorily.
 There is a current planning application for the development of SANGS at Long Reach in West Horsley which can sufficiently support proposed development within the east of the borough.
 Given Guildford's need for land considered suitable for development, it would seem remiss of the local authority to potentially pass up an opportunity to deliver housing because of the inability of a strategic SANG to deliver.
 It is noted that there are two additional sites on council-owned land, which are under consideration for allocation as strategic SANGS.
 Whilst this is laudable, we are concerned that the location of these SANGS to the north and south of Guildford would not benefit the west and particularly the east of the borough.
 The centre of Guildford, and the areas immediately surrounding, are well developed and there is little ability to expand further.
 The infrastructure around Guildford, in particular the road and rail networks, are at capacity and we are not supportive of additional development taking place within Guildford when there are potentially other suitable alternative areas available for development.
 These areas include to the east and the west of the borough and the focus should be on locating development at these areas.
 Persimmon believes that the Council should be looking to support development in the east of the borough.
 To do this, suitable SANGS should be identified, or private SANGS supported through the planning process to ensure that development is achieved which meets needs.
-No action.
-The provision of SANGS, as is noted within the consultation document, Noted is a crucial element of infrastructure which is capable of facilitating housing development.
-This is an issue particularly important within that these will be taken into account.
+Noted No action.
+The provision of SANGS, as is noted within the consultation document, is a crucial element of infrastructure which is capable of facilitating housing development.
+This is an issue particularly important within Guildford and one which requires great consideration.
+Persimmon are grateful for the opportunity to make comment on this matter and hope that these will be taken into account.
 Going forward we would appreciate being able to make further comment on this.
+Noted No action.